expo/expo/docs/versions/v12.0.0/sdk/facebook.md

 next___FILE: ./font.md
 ---

-Provides Facebook integration for Exponent apps.
-Exponent exposes a minimal native API since you can access Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).
+Provides Facebook integration for Expo apps.
+Expo exposes a minimal native API since you can access Facebook's [Graph API](https://developers.facebook.com/docs/graph-api) directly through HTTP (using [fetch](https://facebook.github.io/react-native/docs/network.html#fetch), for example).

 ## Registering your app with Facebook

 Follow [Facebook's developer documentation](https://developers.facebook.com/docs/apps/register) to register an application with Facebook's API and get an application ID.
 Take note of this application ID because it will be used as the `appId` option in your [`Exponent.Facebook.logInWithReadPermissionsAsync`](#exponentfacebookloginwithreadpermissionsasync "Exponent.Facebook.logInWithReadPermissionsAsync") call.
 Then follow these steps based on the platforms you're targetting:

--   **The Exponent client app**
+-   **The Expo client app**

     -   Add `host.exp.Exponent` as an iOS _Bundle ID_.
 Add `rRW++LUjmZZ+58EbN5DVhGAnkX4=` as an Android _key hash_.
 Your app's settings should end up including the following under "Settings > Basic":